In your current role, how often do you write code to complete your work objectives? | Percentage |

 ---|---|---|---|

-Given the same list of programming tools, all respondents were asked if they knew how to program with the tool to a level suitable for their work, answering “Yes”, “No” or “Not required for my work”.
+Given the same list of programming tools, the same respondents were asked if they knew how to program with the tool to a level suitable for their work, answering “Yes”, “No” or “Not required for my work”.

 Knowledge of coding tools